esm-dev/modern-monaco/README.md

 > [!WARNING]
-> **This project is currently under active development and is not ready for production use.**
+> **This project is currently under active development, the API may change at any time.
+Use at your own risk.**
+> Please report any issues or feature requests on the [GitHub repository](https://github.com/esm-dev/modern-monaco/issues).

 # Modern Monaco